-Proudly owned by Gray Media Group, the hyper-local Independent spirit of 3TV backed by the investigative power of CBS 5, Arizona’s Family delivers more original content, live breaking stories, and in-depth coverage on issues that matter most to the people of Arizona.
-All on the platform of your choice: on-air, online, social media and most streaming TV devices.
+Proudly owned by Gray Media Group, Arizona’s Family delivers more original content, 24/7 live breaking news, First Alert weather, and in-depth coverage on issues that matter most to the people of Arizona.
+We’re always on-air, online, on social media, and on most streaming TV devices.

-Arizona’s Family also serves more than a million people on their social media accounts, giving fans, friends and followers unique access to the family any time of the day or night.
+Arizona’s Family also serves more than a million people on their social media accounts, giving fans, friends, and followers unique access to the family any time of the day or night.

 Rich History, Brighter Future

 Arizona’s first television station (CBS 5) and one formed by a former Arizona Governor who co-authored the GI Bill (3TV) are not the only claims to fame for the stations that make up Arizona’s Family.
 From the beloved CBS 5′s children’s program, The Wallace and Ladmo Show, to 3TV’s ever-popular Good Morning Arizona, our programs have been a part of the valley’s culture for decades.

-Good Morning Arizona continues to serve up amazing mornings with an ensemble cast that is second-to-none.
+Good Morning Arizona continues to serve up amazing mornings with an ensemble cast that is second to none.
 It’s been the fan-favorite morning experience that’s dominated the morning landscape for more than 20 years.

 Furthermore, Arizona’s Family Investigates reporters Morgan Loew and Amy Cutler exhibit grit every day in their endless pursuit of righting wrongs.
-In 2016, Morgan received the Edward R Murrow award, the highest honor in journalism, for his coverage of abandoned mine pollution in Arizona.
+In 2016, Morgan received the Edward R Murrow Award, the highest honor in journalism, for his coverage of abandoned mine pollution in Arizona.